 A QR code printed on each pack would take the buyer to information on how to check for signs and symptoms of breast cancer.

 The brief for the artwork was simple: make it pink and make it postcard sized…

-We've created downloadable versions of each artwork for you to use as phone wallpapers for a suggested donation of £3.
-Just click on the link underneath each art piece to download.
+We created downloadable versions of each artwork for people to use as phone wallpapers for a small donation.

 In hard times, the people (and pets) around us give us love, hope, purpose and comfort when we need it most.
 I wanted to capture that support, innocence, and unconditional love, which recharges your spirit — the look your pet gives you that simply says, "I've got your back."